 The City utilized a four-week open application process which opened on November 10th, 2016 and closed on December 9, 2016.
 The City received a total of 14 proposals for funding in the amount of \$1,656,000.
-Like previous years, the applications were reviewed at the staff level for basic eligibility, then the Director of Development, Economic Development Committee and Mayor were tasked with deciding how to allocate the funds appropriately.
+Like previous years, the applications were reviewed at the staff level for basic eligibility, then the Director of Development, CDBG Administrator and Mayor were tasked with deciding how to allocate the funds appropriately.
+The Common Council were welcomed to provide input at any point in the process.